 WHAT TO DO AFTER YOUR HOT TUB IS DELIVERED

 Once the hot tub has been wire by your electrician, start filling it up with water.
 Once it has been completely filled you can turn on the power to the hot tub by turning on the GFCI.
 It will then begin circulating and heating the water.

 After the hot tub reaches a minimum temperature of 75°F, begin adding the required start-up chemicals.
 Your retailer will be able to tell you which chemicals to add, and how much of each chemical you should add.
 Once the hot tub is up to temperature, you’re ready to get in!

 Within the first few days of having your hot tub, review the owner’s manual.
 It will help you with the basic functions of your hot tub. (i.e. setting the desired temperature, setting filtration times, turning on your jets and lights, etc…).
 If you have any questions about how to run the hot tub, reach out to your retailer and have them come out to give you an orientation.

 After around 1 week it is also recommended to bring a water sample into your retailer for testing.
 They will provide you with a list of recommendations for how to keep your water well balanced and safe to use.
 Keeping your hot tub water “balanced” is the best way to ensure that your new hot tub enjoys a long, maintenance free life.
-For more info on water balance, and water testing, check out our water testing article here.

 For some ideas for how to install your new hot tub, check out these install ideas from Hydropool Hot Tubs.